ReubenBond/pipelines/pipelines.md

 }
 ```

-This code might work when testing locally but it's has several errors:
-- The entire message (end of line) may not have been received in a single call to `ReadAsync`.
-- It's ignoring the result of `stream.ReadAsync()` which returns how much data was actually filled into the buffer.
+This code might work when testing locally but it's broken because the entire message (end of line) may not have been received in a single call to `ReadAsync`.
+Even worse, we're failing to look at the result of `stream.ReadAsync()` which returns how much data was actually filled into the buffer.
-- It doesn't handle the case where multiple lines come back in a single `ReadAsync` call.

-These are some of the common pitfalls when reading streaming data.
-To account for this we need to make a few changes:
-- We need to buffer the incoming data until we have found a new line.
+This is a common mistake when using `Stream` today.
+To account for this, we need to buffer the incoming data until we have found a new line:
-- We need to parse *all* of the lines returned in the buffer.

 ```C#
 async Task AcceptAsync(Socket socket)